Estimating beta-mixing coefficients via histograms: convergence of histograms

 \begin{lemma}[McDiarmid Inequality~\citep{McDiarmid1989}] Let $X_1,\ldots,X_n$ be independent random variables, with $X_i$ taking values in a set $A_i$ for each $i$.
 Suppose that the measurable function $f:\prod A_i \rightarrow \R$ satisfies

 whenever the vectors $\mathbf{x}$ and $\mathbf{x}'$ differ only in the $i^{th}$ coordinate.
 Then for any $\epsilon>0$,

 \end{lemma}

-The following lemma provides the doubly asymptotic convergence of the histogram estimator for IID data.
+Since we will need the dimension of the histograms to grow with $n$, we prove the following lemma which provides the doubly asymptotic convergence of the histogram estimator for IID data.
 It differs from standard histogram convergence results in the bias calculation.
 In this case we need to be more careful about the interaction between $d$ and $h_n$. \begin{lemma} For an IID sample $X_1,\ldots,X_n$ from some density $f$ on $\R^d$,

-where $\widehat{f}$ is the histogram estimate using a grid with sides of length $h_n$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:three}] Let $p_j$ be the probability of falling into the $j^{th}$ bin $B_j$.
+where $\widehat{f}$ is the histogram estimate using a grid with sides of length $h_n$. \end{lemma} \begin{proof}[Proof of \autoref{lem:three}] Let $p_j$ be the probability of falling into the $j^{th}$ bin $B_j$.
+Denote the total number of bins by $J=h_n^{-d}$.
 Then,